Content

 The following paragraphs are based on an interview with Martin Rieger, an expert in immersive media and 3D audio.
 In conversation with Daniel Gallas, a student at the University of the Federal Armed Forces Munich in the module Innovation in Journalism.

 There are two ways to listen to 3D audio content.
 One is technically a bit complex, which is via speakers.
 You’d need more speakers than you’d get with 5.1.
-In addition to the six speakers on the floor, there are also speakers on the ceiling.
+In addition to the six speakers on the floor, there are also speakers on the ceiling, allowing sound to be positioned and mixed in the horizontal plane.
 This gives the impression that the sound is coming from all directions.

 You can imagine it a bit like in the cinema.
 There, too, you only look forwards.
 And when you have 3D audio, the sound happens around you.
 The only difference is that you wear headphones and still have this cinema-like surround sound.
 Apple Music even supports head-tracking – Dolby does not yet – but more on that later.